truar/developer-blog/content/articles/build-deploy-vue-app-in-firebase-with-cloudrun-backend.md

 Firebase Hosting is a great solution to host static websites (like Single Page Application) where the content of the files is static (like a javascript application).
 With the Hosting solution, you pay depending on your website size.
 The more files you have, the more expensive is the bill.
 For this article, the Hosting solution is free given our very small project.

-## Connect on Firebase on add your project
+## Connect on Firebase and add your project

 ### Import your GCP project to Firebase

 The first thing is to add your GCP project to Firebase (created in [the first article](/deploying-an-app-in-gcp-part1)).
 Quickly, just log in to firebase and [go on this URL](https://console.firebase.google.com/u/0/).
-Form there:
+From there:
 1. Click on `Add Project`.
 2. Select the one you created previously.
 3. Accept or not using Google analytics.
 For this project, we don't need it.
 It is up to you.